Become a part of the nationwide celebration and recommitment to the ADA.

 Proclamation to Recommit to Full Implementation of the ADA and Accessible, Welcoming Faith Communities

 On July 26, 1990, President George H.W.
 Bush signed into law the Americans with Disabilities Act (ADA) to ensure the civil rights of people with disabilities.
 This legislation established a clear and comprehensive national mandate for the elimination of discrimination against individuals with disabilities.
-On July 26, we will celebrate the anniversary of the signing of the ADA.

 The ADA has expanded opportunities for Americans with disabilities by reducing barriers and changing perceptions, and increasing full participation in community life.
 However, the full promise of the ADA will only be reached if we remain committed to continue our efforts to fully implement the ADA.